 B. Except in the MDR and LDR Districts, a Subdivision in which the land cover type at the time of application is forested shall maintain a wooded buffer strip no less than 50 feet in width along all existing public streets.
-Except in the MDR and LDR Districts, buildings shall be restricted from open fields and shall be located within forested portions of the Subdivision shall be located within forested portions of the Subdivision shall be designed to minimize the appearance of buildings when viewed from existing public streets.
+Except in the MDR and LDR Districts, buildings shall be restricted from open fields and shall be located within forested portions of the Subdivision . sSubdivision.
+When the Subdivision contains Subdivision contains no forest or insufficient forested portions to include the buildings, the Subdivision shall sSubdivision shall be designed to minimize the appearance of buildings when viewed from existing public streets.